verifyica-team/pipeliner/examples/js/README.md

 # JavaScript Extension

-This code implements an extension using Node and JavaScript.
+This code implements an extension using Node and JavaScript and Pipeliner IPC.

 ## Usage